This page explains what activities are allowed to professors and research scholars outside of the primary assignment or area of study.

 Occasional lectures or consultations must be approved in advance and in writing by the Responsible Officer (RO) or Alternate Responsible Officer (ARO) at the ISSC.
 These steps must be followed:

-- Complete the ISSC form J-1 Scholar Prior Authorization.
+- Complete the ISSC form for prior authorization for this activity .
 The RO or ARO must review the offer letter and, if the activity satisfies the criteria stated above, approve the activity on the completed Prior Authorization form.
 The activity will be noted in SEVIS, a new DS 2019 will be printed, and a letter will be issued for the scholar to submit to the organization providing the honoraria.